 What Can You Do with a Social Justice Degree?

-Graduates of Campbellsville’s public service leadership and social justice master's degree complete the program fully equipped for a variety of careers that impact change in the criminal justice field.
+Graduates of Campbellsville’s leadership in social justice master's degree complete the program fully equipped for a variety of careers that impact change in the criminal justice field.
 Some of the potential career outcomes include:

 - Forensic psychologist